JosephBARBIERDARNAL/Research-internship-SHARE-Study/README.md

 ## 4 - Interpretation

 I did a lot of tests to compare the clusters, but I just give here the associated p-value in order to avoid overloading with not necessarily very interesting numbers.
 In order to get the size effect, I suggere you to just look at the raw values in table above.
-For example, the UPA's score is significantly different between each cluster, but cluster 1 has a UPA's score a lot higher than cluster 2 and 3, but cluster 2 has juste a little higher score than cluster 3 (but also significant).
+For example, the UPA's score is significantly (p<0.001) different between each cluster, but cluster 1 has a UPA's score a lot higher than cluster 2 and 3, but cluster 3 has juste a little higher score than cluster 2 (but also significant with p<0.001).

 ### Cluster 1